Logo

 Various contraceptive methods, such as hormonal pills, patches, intrauterine devices (IUDs), and condoms, are effective in preventing pregnancy.
 It is important to consult with a healthcare professional to determine the best option based on individual needs and preferences.

 Hormonal birth control methods work by altering hormone levels in the body to prevent ovulation and thicken cervical mucus, making it difficult for sperm to reach the egg.
-On the other hand, barrier methods like condoms create a physical barrier to prevent sperm from reaching the egg, reducing the risk of fertilization.
+On the other hand, barrier methods like condoms create a physical barrier to prevent sperm from reaching the egg, reducing the risk of pregnancy.

 The Importance of Regular Gynecological Check-ups